Nutrafol Side Effects: For Men and Women

 There’s a lot to love about Nutrafol – to see all the ways it can increase hair growth, check out my full review.
-But this post will focus on the darker side of Nutrafol (if one exists!), exploring the Nutrafol side effects you might encounter, and when you should avoid it.
+But this post will focus on the darker side of Nutrafol: exploring the Nutrafol side effects you might encounter, and when you should avoid it.

 Nutrafol is different to other hair growth supplements because it uses a personalized approach.
-So, as well as using proven healthy hair growth ingredients that you’ll find in competing supplements – like saw palmetto, curcumin and Resveratrol – Nutrafol adjusts the quantities of these ingredients, plus adds extra according to gender or stage of life.
+So, as well as using proven healthy hair growth ingredients that you’ll find in competing supplements – like saw palmetto, curcumin and Resveratrol – Nutrafol adjusts the quantities of these ingredients, according to sex or stage of life.

 The most common factors affecting hair health and causes of hair loss are: